 The Background tab allows you to use an image as a background, or select a plain or gradient color of your choice.
 You can also decide on the opacity of the background color or give the background image a Parallax effect.

-The Caxton tab includes a growing library of blocks that can be used alone or as part of the layout grid, including a slider, social icons and a cover image with a button.
+The Advanced Gutenberg tab includes a growing library of blocks that can be used alone or as part of the layout grid, including a slider, social icons and a cover image with a button.
 All are very useful.

 Plugin #2.
 Kadence Blocks